Here’s How a Nail File Can Help Defrost Your Car

 For some people, it sends nails-on-a-chalkboard chills all the way down to their spines.
 For many others, it’s an everyday grooming task.
 Nail filing is certainly better for your digits than biting or snipping, but the tool you use for the practice is actually way more versatile than you might think.

 This is where the nail file comes in clutch.
 The reason your wipers aren’t doing much is because, over time, they tend to pick up all sorts of particulates that they trawl over on your windshield.
-Eventually, you’ll have to replace them, but for the time being, they’re more than usable if you clear them of the gunk.
+Eventually, you’ll have to replace wiper blades, but for the time being, they’re more than usable if you clear them of the gunk.
 So take your handy nail file, run it up and down each blade thoroughly, and take a peek at the file afterward.
 You’ll see a whole lot of residue.
-(Here’s what to do when your car windshield gets chipped.)

 Now your blades will fare much better when the flurries start flying, picking up way more traction than before.
-Of course, this hack won’t do you much good in the middle of a Easter or when you’re on your 13th year of using a set of wiper blades.
+Of course, this hack won’t do you much good while you’re driving down the highway or when you’re on your 13th year of using a set of wiper blades.
 But the benefits are well worth a buck at the local pharmacy and a minute of your time.
-Once your blades are ready to go, make sure you have your car’s most important safety features up to date in case of inclement weather.

 Next, check out these winter driving mistakes that could put you in danger.